 LightSail 2 is the first spacecraft in Earth orbit propelled solely by sunlight.
 It is a technology demonstration showing that solar sailing is a viable means of propulsion for CubeSats—small, standardized spacecraft that are part of a global effort to lower the cost of space exploration.

 OSIRIS-REx stands for Origins Spectral Interpretation Resource Identification Security -- Regolith Explorer.
 This NASA mission launched in 2016 to explore asteroid Bennu.
-Names will hitch a ride to the asteroid, spend 500 days there, and return in the Sample Return Capsule to Earth in 2023.
-A duplicate set of names is also onboard the main spacecraft that will remain in space after dropping off the Sample Return Capsule.
+Names hitched a ride to the asteroid, spent over two years there, and returned in the Sample Return Capsule to Earth in 2023.
+A duplicate set of names is also onboard the main spacecraft, now operating as the OSIRIS-APEX (APophis EXplorer) mission, which remains in space after dropping off the Sample Return Capsule.

 Names are on this spacecraft, which started its journey to Mars on 18 November 2014.